codinglabsau/inertia-form-builder/docs/visibility.md

 # Dynamically change the visibility of an attribute
 One thing that is handy in forms is to hide certain attributes until others are filled or fulfill a certain condition.
-Here we simply defined a `visible` handler and reference any attribute on the form.
+Here we simply define a `visible` handler and reference a form element to meet a condition before showing to the user.

 ```vue
 <script setup>